-A lineout has to have at least four players in it, two from each side, but the attacking team decides how many, up to a limit of seven from each side.
+A lineout has to have at least four players in it, two from each side, but the attacking team decides how many.
 Of course, you can ignore them all together and just throw the ball over the top to Manu Tuilagi in midfield but mostly once the hooker is preparing the throw the ball in it is dance time in the lineout as jumpers and lifters jostle for position.

 The ball must be delivered as soon as the lineout is formed and hookers are also supposed to throw the ball in straight, between the two sets of jumpers.
 Like a lot of things in rugby a crooked throw, like put-ins to scrums, can go unnoticed.